Invariants and Home Spaces in Transition Systems and Petri Nets: Reasoning with invariants, semiflows, and home spaces

+TEL is a reduced Petri Net version of a Fifo Net published in \cite{MemFink85, MeMa81}.
+It is well known that reduction rules preserve liveness, however, it is also well known that some rules do not preserve boundedness \footnote{See \cite{BR82,Colom2003} for Petri Nets reduction rules.}.
+A sketchy version of the analysis hereunder is published in \cite{M23}.

-The example described in Figure \ref{Mame} is a reduced \footnote{See \cite{BR82,GV03} for Petri Nets reduction rules.} version of a Petri Net published in \cite{MeMa81} representing two subscribers, ``a caller" and a ``callee," having a conversation (places $CLA$ and $CA$ respectively).
+This example is representing two subscribers, ``a caller" and a ``callee," having a conversation (places $CLA$ and $CA$ respectively).
+We simplify the model by taking into account only the actions related to calling for the caller and the actions related to being called for the callee.
 Initially, they are in an idle state with places $LA$ and $A$ marked with one token.

-Signals $PU,\ R$ are sent from the caller to the callee and signals $S,\ F$ from the callee to the caller.
+Signals $PU$ and $R$ are sent from the caller to the callee and signals $S$ and $F$ from the callee to the caller.
 The overall desired behavior is that caller and callee cannot go back to their idle state as long they have not received all the signals sent to them despite the fact that they both can hang up at any time making the order in which signals $F$ and $R$ are sent and received undetermined.

 From their idle state (place $LA$), the caller can pick up their phone (transitions $t_1$) sending the signal $PU$ to the callee.
 From their idle state (place $A$), the callee, upon receiving the signal $PU$, can pick up their phone (transition $t_7$), send the signal $S$ and go to conversation (place $CA$) from where they can hang up (transition $t_8$) at any time sending the signal $F$ to the caller.
 Receiving the signal $S$, the caller can go (transition $t_2$) to the conversation (place $CLA$).
 They can also hang up at any time (transitions $ t_3 , t_4, t_5$) sending the signal $R$ to the callee.
 After hanging up via $t_4$ or $t_5$, the caller will have to wait (place $W$) until they receive the signal $F$ from the callee before going back (transition $t_6$) to their initial idle state $LA$.
 The callee can go back to their idle state $A$ only upon receiving the signal $R$ (transition $t_9$).